nkzawa/socket.io-stream/README.md

 ### ss.Buffer

-Node Buffer class to use on browser, which is exposed for convenience.
-On Node environment, uou should just use normal `Buffer`.
+[Node Buffer](https://nodejs.org/api/buffer.html) class to use on browser, which is exposed for convenience.
+On Node environment, you should just use normal `Buffer`.

 ```js
 var stream = ss.createStream();